 I *do* question why communists or extremists of any kind would get to take over government and education with their ideology representing mass murder and not expect any pushback or pluralism.

-I'm very concerned that the only American history textbook my daughter is reading in 11th grade is by avowed Marxist revisionist Eric Foner.
+I'm very concerned that the only American history textbook my daughter read in 11th grade is by avowed Marxist revisionist Eric Foner.

-I have a seven different blogs on all different topics here on Typepad, and I like the idea of having different channels on different topics, of being able to put up different Twitter feeds and Amazon favourites and such:
+I have a seven different blogs on all different topics here on Typepad, and I like the idea of having different channels on different topics, of being able to put up different Twitter feeds and Amazon favourites and such -- but I only keep up three or four of them these days:

 Second Thoughts -- on the virtual world of Second Life and similar worlds like Blue Mars and MMORPGs; on the phenonmenon of technocommunism, new and old media issues, public issues through the lens of social media policies